Configuring runners

 GIT_SUBMODULE_FORCE_HTTPS: "true"

-When enabled, GitLab Runner uses a CI/CD job token to clone the submodules with the permissions of the user executing the job, and does not require SSH credentials.
+When enabled, GitLab Runner uses a CI/CD job token to clone the submodules.
+The token uses the permissions of the user executing the job and does not require SSH credentials.

 Shallow cloning